Skip to content

 What is recruitment fraud?

-Recruitment fraud is on the increase.
+Recruitment fraud has become an increasingly common online scheme targeting job seekers.
 Recruitment fraud happens when scammers offer fake job opportunities to job seekers.
 Scammers target job seekers by listing jobs that don’t exist, in the hopes of getting either money or personal data, for use in identify theft.

-Recruitment fraud tends to occur through online services including fake recruitment e-mails, fake SMS texts, fake URLs (websites), fraud social media accounts, fraud job posts, online recruitment services such as LinkedIn or unsolicited emails claiming to be from well-known organisations.
+Recruitment fraud tends to occur through online services including fraudulent recruitment e-mails, SMS texts, URLs (websites), social media accounts, job posts, online recruitment services such as LinkedIn or unsolicited emails claiming to be from well-known organizations.
 Often company employee names and logos are used to try to convey legitimacy.

 14 warning signs of recruitment fraud

-5. Being asked to provide sensitive identification details – like your date of birth, bank details or a copy of your passport or driver’s licence.
+• Being asked to provide sensitive identification details – like your date of birth, bank details or a copy of your passport or driver’s license.
 Genuine employers won’t need these details until they have made a formal job offer and you have signed the contract.

 MacroHealth’s recruitment practices